Tips, Tricks + Tools For Healthy Hair Growth

 • Double or triple wash your hair with shampoo on hair wash day and make sure you massage your scalp when washing your hair with your finger tips not nails.

 • Alternate between a moisturizing shampoo and a clarifying shampoo on wash days to balance your scalp’s pH and avoid over-moisturizing or drying it out.
-You can read the importance of pH balance here.
+You can read about the importance of pH balancepH balance here.

 Next